MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-guidance.md

 This behavior is by design.
 The DNS records ("A" or PTR) are automatically updated during the next DHCP renewal request from the client.

-### Avoid registering unwanted network interface card in DNS
+### Unwanted network adapter might be registered in DNS

-If the network interface card is configured to register the connection address in DNS, then the DHCP/DNS client service registers the record in DNS.
+If the network adapter is configured to register the connection address in DNS, then the DHCP/DNS client service registers the record in DNS.
 Unwanted network cards should be configured not to register the connection address in DNS.

-To prevent this issue, make sure that the unwanted network interface card address isn't registered in DNS.
+To prevent this issue, make sure that the unwanted network adapter address isn't registered in DNS.
 Follow these steps:

-1. In **Network Connections**, open the properties for the unwanted network card, open TCP/IP properties, select **Advanced** > **DNS**, and then clear the **Register this connections Address in DNS** check box.
+1. In **Network Connections**, open the properties for the unwanted network card, open TCP/IP properties, select **Advanced** > **DNS**, and then clear the **Register this connections Address in DNS** checkbox.
 2. In the left pane, open the DNS server console, highlight the server, and then select **Action** > **Properties**.
 On the **Interfaces** tab, select **listen on only the following IP addresses**.
 Remove the unwanted IP address from the list.
 3. On the **Zone** properties page, select the **Name server** tab.
 In addition to the FQDN of the domain controller, you'll see the IP address that's associated with the domain controller.
 Remove the unwanted IP address if it's listed.
-4. After doing it, delete the existing unwanted host "A" record of the domain controller.
+4. Delete the existing unwanted host "A" record of the domain controller.

 ### DNS query response delays

-A DNS query request may time out if the DNS server forwards the query to unreachable Forwarders or Root Hints.
-Follow these steps to troubleshoot this issue:
+A DNS query request may time out if the DNS server forwards the query to unreachable forwarders or root hints.
+To troubleshoot this issue, follow these steps:

-1. Open the DNS console on the DNS server, and check whether Forwarders or Conditional Forwarders are reachable.
+1. Open the DNS console on the DNS server, and check whether forwarders or conditional forwarders are reachable.
 If some of the forwarders are unreachable, remove them.
-2. If the DNS server doesn't have to use Forwarders and Root Hints, open the DNS console on the DNS server, open the server **Properties** window, select **Advanced**, and then turn on **Disable recursion**.
-(This also disables Forwarders.)
+2. If the DNS server doesn't have to use forwarders and root hints, open the DNS console on the DNS server, open the server **Properties** window, select **Advanced**, and then turn on **Disable recursion**.
+(This also disables forwarders.)

 ### Event ID 4004 and event ID 4013